agilesolutions/spring-azure-ai/Readme.md

 - curl -X POST http://localhost:11434/api/generate -d '{ "model": "llama2","prompt":"List down 5 best java frameworks"

 ## Evalutation testing
-Evaluating the generated content to ensure the AI model has not produced a hallucinated response
+Evaluating the generated content to ensure the AI models do not generate hallucinated responses.
+Spring AI Evaluators to test LLM help checking the relevance and factual accuracy of the LLM response, namely RelevanceEvaluator and FactCheckingEvaluator.
 - RelevancyEvaluator: JUnit test that performs a RAG query over a Twelvedata share document loaded into a Vector Store and then evaluates if the response is relevant to the user text
 - FactCheckingEvaluator: Junit tests to detect and reduce hallucinations in AI outputs by verifying if a given statement (claim) is logically supported by the provided context (document).